erfan-mehraban/debloating-software-infrastructure/benchmarks/tracer/loder/README.md

 is a command line tool to apply read/write/execute files as configured in tasks yaml file.

 ## Task yaml file structure

-Containes array of tasks which has these keys:
+Containes an array of tasks with the following keys:

-- kind: what kind of tasks should execute
+- kind: what kind of tasks should be executed.
-  - read: read first 4 byte of files
+  - read: read first 4 bytes of files
   - ...
 - files: arrays of files paths which task action should apply to
-- scale: how many time task action will apply
+- scale: how many times task action will apply